 photography industry.
 Flagstaff Winter fest is held annually to celebrate

 However, it wasn’t until 1876 when the first group of Bostonians arrived to start a new life in the west.
 This group did not last long.
 After being disappointed with the farmland and not finding any gold they headed back.
-Then in 1876 another group from Boston arrived.
+Then in 1876, another group from Boston arrived.
 It was with this group that the name Flagstaff was created.
 There are many stories surrounding the manner in which Flagstaff got its name.
 However, this one story seems to surface most frequently.
 The story refers to a lofty pine stripped of its branches and used to hang an American flag with rawhide strings for a Fourth of July celebration.
-The flagstaff became a symbol for the valley and could be spotted miles away.
-It was said that those journeying west were told to travel straight west, until you come to a flagstaff where you will find a good place to camp.
-Still, the second group of Bostonians did not like the area and they to left too.
+The Flagstaff became a symbol for the valley and could be spotted miles away.
+It was said that that journeying west was told to travel straight west until you come to a Flagstaff where you will find a good place to camp.
+Still, the second group of Bostonians did not like the area and them to left too.

 By 1891, Flagstaff had grown to 1,500 and Coconino County was established.
 The county soon became the second largest county seat in the United States.
 The famous Lowell Observatory was built in 1894.
 Dr. Percival Lowell chose Flagstaff for its great visibility.
 This proved to be correct when the planet Pluto was discovered at the observatory in 1930.

 In 1899, Flagstaff was home to the Arizona Teachers College.
 Later, in 1966 it became Northern Arizona University and is still regarded as one of the best small colleges in the United States.

 During the 1920’s, Route 66 was built and passed right through town making Flagstaff a popular tourist stop.
 It also became an important source of income for the town.
 Flagstaff was incorporated as a city in 1928.